-A mix of communal or breakout areas are essential for a collaborative community as they provide an area in the workplace where individuals can informally meet to discuss ideas and meet new people.
-For example, a large kitchen area with seating and tables will often be found in successful centers forming the hub of the workplace as individuals chat over coffee or lunch.
+A mix of communal or breakout areas are essential for a collaborative community as they provide a place in the workplace where individuals can informally meet to discuss ideas and meet new people.
+For example, a large kitchen area with seating and tables will often be found in successful centres forming the hub of the workplace as individuals chat over coffee or lunch.

 Breakout areas don’t have to simply be a table and chairs; it could be a roof terrace, a reception area, an onsite cafe or even a games room with a ping pong table.